What is this Interview Script for?

 Essential parts of the interview are:

-Security concepts (to find what people know (e.g. if someone uses encrypted email... we cannot assume they know what a public key is, if they use protonmail for instance) and get a glimpse of their mental model people have for a given concept.
-It will bring us closer to the mental model of journalists with regard to security tools).
+- Security concepts (to find what people know (e.g. if someone uses encrypted email... we cannot assume they know what a public key is, if they use protonmail for instance) and get a glimpse of the mental model people have for a given concept).

 Get consent for recording the audio of the session